euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Account Status Checks

 Account status checks are implemented by vaults to enforce account solvency.
 Vaults must expose an external `checkAccountStatus` function that will receive an account's address and this account's list of enabled collateral vaults.
 If the account has not borrowed anything from this vault then the function should return `true`.
-Otherwise, the vault should evaluate application-specific logic to determine whether or not the account is in an acceptable state, either returning `true` or failing by returning `false` (or throwing an exception).
+Otherwise, the vault should evaluate application-specific logic to determine whether or not the account is in an acceptable state.
+If so, it should return a special magic success value (the function selector for the `checkAccountStatus` method), otherwise throw an exception.

 ### Collateral Validity